TomasVotruba/tomasvotruba.com/packages/blog/data/2018/2018-08-02-5-gotchas-of-the-bin-file-in-php-cli-applications.md

     Yet, there are still a few blind paths you can struggle with.
 I'll drop a few extra tricks to make your bin file clean and easy to maintain.
-tweet: "New Post on my Blog: 5 Gotchas of the #Bin #File in PHP CLI Applications  #symfony #composerphp"
 ---

 ## What is the Bin File?